CodeLazier/gobang/README.md

 # gobang
-gobang game for me and friends
+gobang game for me and friends.

+uses godot engine(3.2) and gdscript implement.